ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 << Screenshot >>

-Record the Private and Public IP addresses of the VRA for future use

-### Initial VRA setup
+## Initial VRA setup
-Using the SSL VPN login to the VRA from your workstation using the Vyatta account accepting the SSH security prompts.
-Once SSH login is successful via the private network, public network access will be removed.
+Using the SSL VPN login to the VRA from your workstation using the default **vyatta** account accepting the SSH security prompts.
+To increase security, once SSH login is successful via the private network, public network access to the VRA is removed along with userid/password authentication.

 ```
 SSH vyatta@<VRA Private IP Address>
 ```
 Setup of the VRA requires the VRA to be placed into [edit] mode using the `configure` or `conf` command.
 When in [edit] mode the prompt changes from $ to #.
 After successful VRA command execution a change can be committed to the running configuration with the `commit` command.
 Once you have verified that the configuration is working as intended, it can be saved permanently using the `save` command.
-To return to the Vyatta system command prompt $, use `exit`.
+To return to the Vyatta system command prompt $, type `exit`.

-If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.
+If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.{tip}

 First disable standard user/password login: